ParallelMaths/parallel/pages/module-1b-test-winter.md

 * 90 and 92 are even
 * 93 is a multiple of 3
 * 91 is 7 × 13
-* Therefore 89 is prime
+* Therefore the prime is 89
 :::